odoo/documentation/odoo_sh/getting_started/create.rst

 For instance, you can put all your modules folder in the root directory of your repository, or group the modules in folders by categories that you define (accounting, project, ...).

-For community modules availabe in public Git repositories, you can also consider to add them using :ref:`Submodules <odoosh-advanced-submodules>`.
+For community modules available in public Git repositories, you can also consider to add them using :ref:`Submodules <odoosh-advanced-submodules>`.

 Then, either :ref:`make this branch the production branch <odoosh-gettingstarted-branches-stages>`,